 In 2013, the quartet released the complete works for string quartet by John Adams on Azica Records.
 It was praised by Steve Smith of The New York Times as a “vivacious, compelling set,” describing the Attacca Quartet’s playing as “exuberant, funky, and … exactingly nuanced.”
 The Boston Globe also praised the release, stating, “Few [recent recordings] are as consequential as ‘Fellow Traveler,’ … superb performances.”
 The album was the recipient of the 2013 National Federation of Music Clubs Centennial Chamber Music Award.
 The quartet has been honored with both the Arthur Foote Award from the Harvard Musical Association and the Lotos Prize in the Arts from the Stecher and Horowitz Foundation.

 The Attacca Quartet has engaged in extensive educational and community outreach projects, serving as guest artists and teaching fellows at the Lincoln Center Institute, the Boston University Tanglewood Institute, Vivace String Camp in New York, the Woodlands ChamberFest in Texas, Virginia Arts Festival, Bravo!
 Vail Valley and Animato Summer Music Camp at Florida International University in Miami.
-Since 2006, they have performed in yearly benefit concerts supporting the Parkinson’s Disease Foundation’s efforts.
+From 2006 to 2018 they performed in yearly benefit concerts supporting the Parkinson’s Disease Foundation’s efforts.
 The members of the Attacca Quartet currently reside in New York City.
-They are represented by Baker Artists, LLC.
+They are represented by Polyarts.

 Praised by the Strings Magazine for possessing a sound “with probing quality that is supple and airborne” and for her “pure, pellucid bow strokes”, violinist Keiko Tokunaga spends most of her days touring and performing globally as a soloist and chamber musician.
 A passionate advocate of the chamber music of all eras, violinist Keiko Tokunaga has already established a formidable reputation as a soloist and a chamber musician across North and South America, Europe, Australia, and in her native Japan.
 As a member of the New York-based Attacca Quartet, Ms. Tokunaga has soloed with orchestras including the Spanish National Orchestra, Cabrillo Festival Orchestra, Amherst Symphony Orchestra and Hilton Head Symphony Orchestra.
 She has performed both as a soloist and a chamber musician in such major venues as Weill Recital Hall at Carnegie Hall, Alice Tully Hall, the Metropolitan Museum of Art, the Rubin Museum, the Museum of Modern Art in New York City, the Banff Centre in Canada, Ohji Hall and Suntory Hall in Tokyo, and Izumi Hall in Osaka.
 Ms. Tokunaga recently released her debut solo album, “Jewels,” from New York Classics in 2016.